Robinyo/serendipity/docs/serendipity/for-developers/mkcert/README.md

 openssl pkcs12 -export -in cert.pem -inkey key.pem -out keystore.p12 -name tomcat -password pass:secret
 ```

-**Note:** On Unix and MacOS systems the cert and key file permissions must disallow any access to world or group.
+**Note:** On Unix and macOS systems the cert and key file permissions must disallow any access to world or group.

 ### /etc/hosts